Guide

 Back painted glass is one of the lowest-maintenance interior finishes you can specify.
 The front surface is glass — it does not stain, absorb or discolour, and it cleans with any standard glass cleaner or a damp microfibre cloth.
 The paint on the rear is protected between the glass and the wall, so it cannot be scratched, chipped or faded in normal use.

 In kitchens, properly cured back paint is unaffected by heat from cooking, water splashes, or cleaning chemicals including citrus and mild alkalis.
 Toughened glass handles the thermal shock of hot pans nearby without issue.
 Avoid abrasive scouring pads on the front face — they will not scratch the glass but can dull the surface over years.
+Avoid ammonia-heavy cleaners at exposed edges, where they can creep behind the arris over time.

 Back Painted Glass Cost in Dubai